How students enter the Peace in the Pacific Study Tour

 Step 3.
 Fill in and submit the entry form

-Fill in an entry form and submit it with your work to your school.
+Fill in an entry form and submit it with your work to your school by Friday 12 June 2020.
 All entries must be accompanied by the entry response.

 The entry must be your original work.